fireflycons/aws-nested-changeset-bug/README.md

 Around the time of re:Invent 2020, AWS introduced a new feature to generate changesets across a group of nested stacks.
 This was of particular interest to me as at the time I was working at an organisation that has a lot of nested stacks.

-However, when I fist tried it out, I came across a nasty bug which I duly reported via the organsiation's enterprise support plan.
+However, when I first tried it out, I came across a nasty bug which I duly reported via the organsiation's enterprise support plan.
 This repo contains the CloudFormation submitted to AWS support that reproduces this bug.
 The bug was acknowledged and a fix estimate given for March 2021.

 If you would like to see for yourself whether or not the bug is fixed, give this a go!